chuckcoughlin/bert/docs/architecture.md

 # Software Architecture

-This document describes the robot control software embedded in the "Bert" project.
+Control software embedded in the "Bert" project  takes its inspiration from two sources: [Poppy](https://www.poppy-project.org) by
-This code takes its inspiration from [Poppy](https://www.poppy-project.org) by [GenerationRobots](https://www.generationrobots.com/en/278-poppy-humanoid-robot) and the [iCub Project](http://www.icub.org/bazaar.php) from the [Italian Institute of Technology](https://www.iit.it).
-Our implementation is in Java instead of C++ and Python.
-The feature-set has been greatly simplified from the two referenced projects, yet we have added natural-language speech processing with the addition of an Android tablet.
+[GenerationRobots](https://www.generationrobots.com/en/278-poppy-humanoid-robot) and the [iCub Project](http://www.icub.org/bazaar.php) from the [Italian Institute of Technology](https://www.iit.it).
+Our implementation deviates significantly, however.
+The core language is Java instead of C++ and Python; the feature-set has been greatly simplified; we have added natural-language speech processing with the integration of an Android tablet.

 *Poppy* version 1.0.2 source is at: https://github.com/poppy-project/poppy-humanoid.
 The project is described in detail in the thesis ["Poppy: open-source, 3D printed and fully-modular robotic platform for science, art and education"](https://hal.inria.fr/tel-01104641v1/document) by Matthieu Lapeyre.
 A full list of project authors may be found at: https://github.com/poppy-project/poppy-humanoid/doc/authors.md.